 Balance of Power

-A condition of roughly equal strength between opposing alliances
+Condition of roughly equal strength between opposing countries or alliances of countries.

-Invisible line that marks the extent of a state's territory
+Incisible line that marks the extent of a state's territory.

-A territory that is legally tied to a sovereign state rather than being completely independent
+A territory that is legally tied to a soverign state rather than completely independent.

 Process of redrawing legislative boundaries for the purpose of benefiting the party in power.

 Control of territory already occupied and organized by an indigenous group.